CPHFW SS19 – Follow the Copenhagen Fashion Week here!

 If you are aware of the news, you for sure noticed the questionable Danish law which came into force on 1st August, banning the pieces of clothing which cover faces, including Islamic veils such as burqa and niqab.
 Following the protests in the streets of Copenhagen on the day, MUF10 leaves a strong message not only with its line inspired by islamic fashion, but also with the full show that they put together which captured moments from the protests, particularly the striking moment when a female police officer embraced an Islamic woman wearing niqab covering her face during the protest.

-Even though we saw many shows after, MUF10 really left us impacted.
+Even though we saw many shows after, MUF10 really left a mark on us.

 A little bit of industrial setting with sporty fashion show, that is just what we liked after the spicy beginning.
 The second day welcomed us into Fashion Week in a full swing.